Keerthana0620/Final-Project-Group4/README.md

 These processed datasets are available for other group members to utilize in their respective tasks, ensuring consistency and efficiency across the project.

-## Incompleted Actions

-1. Train model
+1. Train model with different model Architecture: Classical: Markov and  Neural network ;LSTM, RNN, BART, GPT, T5
-2. Evaluate
+2. Evaluate the best model
 3. Prepare presentation (PPT and slides)

 ## Possible Actions